nexisdev/wormhole-mcp/README.md

     Head to open Claude for Desktop and verify that the Wormhole MCP tools has been added.
 Try asking the Chatbot for the to bridge from Sepolia to Avalanche.

     **NOTE:** Ensure you have testnet USDC in your wallet.
 You can get some testnet USDC from the [Circle Faucet](https://faucet.circle.com/).

+### Account Kit Configuration

+The MCP no longer relies on raw private keys.
+Instead it uses an [Alchemy Account Kit server signer](https://accountkit.alchemy.com/docs) to authorize transfers.
+Before running the server:

+- Generate an access key with `generateAccessKey` or through the Account Kit dashboard, and store it in `ALCHEMY_ACCESS_KEY`.
+- Provide your Alchemy API key via `ALCHEMY_API_KEY`.
+If you manage multiple smart wallet orgs with the same access key, also set `ALCHEMY_ACCOUNT_ID`.
+- Optionally set `ALCHEMY_CHAIN_AGNOSTIC_URL` to point at a custom Turnkey endpoint.
+- If you intend to use sponsored Solana transactions, supply your paymaster policy as `ALCHEMY_SOLANA_POLICY_ID`.

+During startup the server signs and verifies a probe message to ensure the Account Kit smart wallet can produce valid signatures before executing any transfers.

 ## Contributing